Trsek/loyd15/README.md

-# Loyd15 for arduino with DSP
+# Loyd15 for Arduino with touch LCD

 HW Arduino Uno R3
 See www.arduuino.cc